POST-SETTLEMENT ISSUES IN WRONGFUL DEATH CASES PART 2

 by Thomas D. Begley, Jr., Esquire, CELA

 This is the second in series of articles addressing post-settlement issues originally published in The Barrister in April of 2020.
-[Part 1 can be found here.]
+[The other parts are here – Part 1, Part 3, Part 4]

 There are generally two types of trusts used in connection with personal injury recoveries including wrongful death cases.